 He had noticed that shoemakers were using water-filled glass balls or water globes to magnify the light of a candle.
 Perzy I tried this too, but saw the light was still not bright enough.

-The First Snow Globe
+The Story of the First Snow Globe

 But what if he added something to the water that could reflect the light?